cloud-ca/cca-cmc-kb/en/vpn/cca-client-config-windows.md

 slug: cca-client-config-windows
 ---

-The following instructions apply to Microsoft Windows 10 using its native VPN client:
+The following instructions apply to Microsoft Windows 10 and 11 using its native VPN client:

 #### Add the certificate to the list of trusted certificates